kathimnte/portfolio/README.md

 Refined prompting and improved information retrieval performance in customer service bots based on Azure Search.
 Implemented mechanisms to prevent inappropriate responses and ensure proper interpretation of sensitive queries.

 ### Dataset Cleaning and Analysis with Pandas & Power BI
-Collected and analyzed data using Python and Pandas, leveraging DataFrames for statistical analysis and data processing in Excel.
-Created dynamic reports and visualizations in Power BI, utilizing DAX for advanced calculations and custom data models to enhance decision-making.
-Developed interactive dashboards and shared insights via Power BI Service, enabling stakeholders to engage with real-time data.
+Collected and analyzed data using Python and Pandas, leveraging DataFrames for statistical analysis and Excel processing.
+Created dynamic reports and visualizations in Power BI with DAX and custom data models, developing interactive dashboards to provide real-time insights for stakeholders.

 ## Contact
 - Linkedin: www.linkedin.com/in/katherina-montenegro-417971210